Key Takeaways

 Although a cryptographically relevant quantum computer has yet to be realized, the story of quantum computing and the threat to cryptography stretches back a long way.
-In fact, it was understood in the 1990s that it was theoretically possible for a machine to use Shor’s algorithm, putting current methods of cryptography at future risk.
-The mathematics behind the scenes had an expiration date.
+In fact, it was understood as long ago as the 1990s that it was theoretically possible for a quantum machine to use Shor’s algorithm to put current methods of cryptography at future risk.

 CNSA 2.0 specifies both general-purpose algorithms and those specifically intended for software/firmware signing.